Mayor and Council

 Len Taylor was elected to North Battleford City Council in 2016.
 As former City Councillor, Member of Parliament, MLA, and Cabinet Minister, Councillor Taylor has an understanding of North Battleford’s history, and a strong desire to ensure its citizens have a prosperous and secure future.

-A journalist, and manager, Len Taylor believes the municipality’s future depends on its Council being able to anticipate challenges and work with its citizens and all levels of government, organizations, and neighboring communities, including First Nations, to solve problems and make plans for future development.
+A journalist and manager, Len Taylor believes the municipality’s future depends on its Council being able to anticipate challenges and work with its citizens and all levels of government, organizations, and neighbouring communities, including First Nations, to solve problems and make plans for future development.